JiaziChen111/Ch_Synthetic/README.md

 - paper.tex: call abstract.tex, sections.tex and appendix.tex (the last two call equations, figures and tables).
 - slides.tex: call title_slide.tex as well as equations, figures and tables.

 List of results reported in the paper that are replicated:
-Result 1: Figure 3
+1. Figure 3
-Result 2: Table 2, column 4
+1. Table 2, column 4
-Result 3: The simulation reported in section 4.3 Result 4: The income elasticity of demand for beef (1.86) reported on page 58 of the paper
+1. The simulation reported in section 4.3
+1. The income elasticity of demand for beef (1.86) reported on page 58 of the paper

 ## FINAL COMMENTS